19hours/sg-statutes/Acts/Trade Marks Act.md

 (b) any officer or class or description of officers appointed by the Minister by notification in theGazetteto exercise the powers and perform the duties conferred and imposed on an authorised officer by this Part;

-“conveyance” has the same meaning as in the Regulation of Imports and Exports Act (Cap.
+“conveyance” has the same meaning as in section 2 of the Regulation of Imports and Exports Act (Cap.
 272A);

 “Director-General” means the Director-General of Customs appointed under section 4(1) of the Customs Act;

-[4/2003 wef 01/04/2003]

 “goods in transit” means goods imported, whether or not landed or transhipped within Singapore, which are to be carried to another country either by the same or another conveyance;

 “infringement action” means an action for an infringement of the relevant registered trade mark constituted by the importation of seized goods;

-“master” has the same meaning as in the Regulation of Imports and Exports Act;
+“master” has the same meaning as in section 2 of the Regulation of Imports and Exports Act;

 “objector”, in relation to particular seized goods, means the person who gave the notice under section 82 as a result of the giving of which the goods were seized;

-“pilot of an aircraft” has the same meaning as in the Regulation of Imports and Exports Act;
+“pilot of an aircraft” has the same meaning as in section 2 of the Regulation of Imports and Exports Act;

 “proprietor”, in relation to a registered trade mark, includes a licensee of the trade mark;